osparcomm/HARSAT/README.md

 <br/>
 Figure 2.
 Required Project File Structure for HELCOM dataset.

-All R functions from the GitHub code repository should be moved to ‘functions’, and csv files with the reference tables should go to ‘information’.
+All R functions from the GitHub code repository should be moved to R, and csv files with the reference tables should go to ‘information’.
 It is recommended that the R files with examples, and the data and output directories should be in the same (project) directory e.g.
 HARSAT\data
 HARSAT\output